ry-sev/tauri-app-template/README.md

-# Tauri + React + Typescript + Biome + shadcn/ui
+# Tauri + React + Typescript + shadcn/ui

 This template should help get you started developing with Tauri, React, and Typescript in Vite.
-It is very opinionated.

 #### License